Sung-Huan/ANNOgesic/docs/source/test_case.rst

 SNP calling
 --------------

-If you want to know the SNP or mutation of your sRNA-seq data, you can use ``snp`` to get it.
+If you want to know the SNP or mutation of your RNA-seq data, you can use ``snp`` to get it.
 ``snp`` is divided by two part.
-One part compares with the "reference strain" which is the closed strain of our strain("target strain").
+One part is for comparing with the "reference strain" which is the closed strain of our strain("target strain").
 You can refer to the section of ``Retrieving the input data``.
-Because you may not have time to check the mutation between "reference strain" and "target strain", it is a good way to detect the mutations automatically.
-You just need to put your alignment files of mapping with "reference strain" into correct path.
+Because you may not have time to check the mutations between "reference strain" and "target strain", it is a good way to detect the mutations automatically.
+You just need to put your bam files of mapping with "reference strain" in correct path.
 It will generate the potential sequence.
 The other part is for detecting the mutations of the reads and "target strain".
-In this part, you can know the real mutations in "target strain".
-Therefore, you need to put the alignment files with "target strain" to the correct folder.
+In this part, you can know the real mutations of "target strain".
+Therefore, you need to put the bam files with "target strain" to the correct folder.

 Before running the subcommand, we must have the bam files.
 Because we already generated them through